kndrad/mergo/README.md

+# In progress
+go version go1.23.2

-# Mergo
+# mergo

-Mergo is a command-line tool that merges multiple Go files within a package into a single file.
+mergo is a command-line tool that merges multiple Go files found in go module for an easy output.
-You can then copy paste the output into your fav LLM without unnecesary ctrl+c ctrl+v each file.
+You can then copy paste the output into your fav LLM without unnecesary ctrl+c ctrl+v for each go file.

-Created for learning purposes and to explore Go 1.23's new iterator features.
+Created for learning purposes.

 ## Details